lr91-089/Truck-Drone-Tandem-Disaster-Relief-Simulation/README.md

 We also investigate the influence of a slow drone ($\alpha \leq 1$), influence of the number of damaged edges in the graph and different field of views for truck an drone.

-For more information, please see our paper: <insert paper link here>
+For more information, please see our paper:
+> Otto, A., Golden, B., Lorenz, C., Luo, Y., Pesch, E. & Rocha, L. A. (2024).
+On delivery policies for a truck-and-drone tandem in disaster relief.
+IISE Transactions.
+Article in Press.

 ## Instance usage
 Comments within an instance file start with ```<``` and end with ```>``` and have to be ignored by a parser.